Can a Car Dealer Increase or Lie About the Advertised Price ?

 No, car dealerships in Maryland cannot lie or increase the price of a car once they advertise it to the public, and the customer comes in to buy it at the advertised price.
 This is a common scam, sometimes called bait-and-switch, but it is simply another type of false advertising.
 If this happens to you, make sure to make a copy of the advertisement, or take a screen shot of the advertised price.
 That is the evidence that will help you bring a strong legal claim.

 The attorneys at Whitney, LLP successfully represent car buyers who are lied to by dishonest car dealers about the price of a car.
-Our lawyers provide Free Consultations, and represent our clients in auto fraud cases with no out-of-pocket expenses or fees to the customer.
-Our attorney’s fees are paid by the car dealership we sue by successfully bringing claims under the Maryland Consumer Protection act.
+Our lawyers provide Legal Consultations, and represent our clients in auto fraud cases with no out-of-pocket expenses or fees to the customer.

 Examples of settlements we have recovered for victims of auto dealer fraud can be reviewed here.

 If you are scammed by a car dealership, Call Whitney, LLP at 410 583 8000, or use our online Quick Contact form.
 Whitney, LLP fights back for customers against dishonest car dealerships.

 Why do Car Dealers Raise Online Advertised Prices?

 Car dealers raise prices on both new and used car to make more profit.
 Sometimes, they look at the customer and decide to see how much they can get away with.
 Many times single women are targeted due to the stereotype of being an easy target.
 Other times, the dealership has a scheme in place that is designed to get customers in the door by misrepresenting and advertising a low price, but then increasing it once they get a customer in the store.
 After several hours of haggling, many customers are worn down and will agree to pay the increased price.